Rabbi David Wolpe

 America's Most Influential Rabbi, 2012 (Newsweek)

-Working at Sinai Temple in Los Angeles, Rabbi David Wolpe is the bestselling author of seven books, including, most recently, Why Faith Matters.
+The Rabbi of Sinai Temple in Los Angeles, David Wolpe is the bestselling author of eight books, including the national bestseller Making Loss Matter: Creating Meaning in Difficult Times.
+His newest book is David, the Divided Heart.
 Wolpe has been a commentator on the TODAY Show, CNN, and CBS' This Morning, and has been featured in series on PBS and A&E. He's no stranger to the written word, either.
-Wolpe is a regular contributor at The Los Angeles Times, New York Jewish Week, and The Jerusalem Post among others.
-Previously, he has taught at the Jewish Theological Seminary of America in New York, The American Jewish University in Los Angeles, and Hunter College.
-He currently teaches at UCLA.
+Wolpe is a regular contributor at The Los Angeles Times, New York Jewish Week, and The Jerusalem Post, among others.
+Previously, he taught at the Jewish Theological Seminary of America in New York, The American Jewish University in Los Angeles, Hunter College, and UCLA.

 Wolpe’s articulate and charismatic nature has made him one of the more high-profile Jewish religious figures in the U.S., and he is often cited as one of the country’s most influential rabbis.
 A major advocate of Israel, he’s led several delegations to the country and, at the height of the Second Intifada, was once able to raise $3 million dollars for victims of terror in a single morning at his synagogue.
 He recently began writing a weekly national column for TIME Magazine, espousing Jewish ideas and values.
 Wolpe has made The Algemeiner's Top 100 People Positively Influencing Jewish Life 2013.